s11ngh/cs317/search/README.md

 ### <a name="Welcome"></a> Welcome to Pacman

-After downloading or cloning the code, you should be able to play a game of Pacman by typing the following at the command line:
+After downloading+unzipping the code or cloning the repo, you should be able to play a game of Pacman by typing the following at the command line:

-`python pacman.py`
+    python pacman.py

 Pacman lives in a shiny blue world of twisting corridors and tasty round treats.
 Navigating this world efficiently will be Pacman's first step in mastering his domain.

 The simplest agent in `searchAgents.py` is called the `GoWestAgent`, which always goes West (a trivial reflex agent).
 This agent can occasionally win:

-`python pacman.py --layout testMaze --pacman GoWestAgent`
+    python pacman.py --layout testMaze --pacman GoWestAgent

 But, things get ugly for this agent when turning is required:

-`python pacman.py --layout tinyMaze --pacman GoWestAgent`
+    python pacman.py --layout tinyMaze --pacman GoWestAgent

 If Pacman gets stuck, you can exit the game by typing CTRL-c into your terminal.